 VeraEdge is an advanced smart hub with advanced features and capabilities.
 Compared to the predecessor, VeraEdge has noticeably improved.
 It integrates with dozens of smart home products and works pretty smoothly.

-VeraEdge is widely regarded as one of the best smart hubs on the market with high ratings and thousands of satisfied customers.
+VeraEdge is one of the best smart hubs on the market with high ratings and thousands of satisfied customers.
 Below, we’ll list the main features and pros of the Vera hub.

 - Geofencing – This feature is quite useful since it automates the process of manually switching the modes on and off.

 - Wi-Fi and Z-Wave – VeraEdge can connect with various smart home devices.
-The list is quite long and if you’re interested, jump to Vera’s website to find out what products can be paired with the smart hub.
+The list is quite long and if you’re interested, jump to Vera’s website to find out what products integrate with the smart hub.

 - Mobile Application – While the mobile app is buggy, it’s still nice and works at an acceptable level.
 It might cause trouble time to time but all in all, it’ll satisfy your needs.

 So that wraps up the VeraEdge smart hub.
-It’s a decent device with nice features and good capabilities.
-It definitely beats the majority of its competitors and can be considered as one of the bests on the market.
+It’s a decent device with excellent features and excellent capabilities.
+It beats the majority of its competitors and is one of the bests on the market.

 SmartThings Review: Key Takeaway

-SmartThings is widely regarded as the complete smart hub with diverse features, amazing capabilities, and potential.
-Let’s find out the key parts of this product and find out if it’s really that good.
+SmartThings is the complete smart hub with diverse features, amazing capabilities, and potential.
+Let’s find out the key parts of this product and find out if it’s that good.

-- Amazon Alexa – One of the biggest advantages of SmartThings is the integration with Amazon Alexa.
-The fact that ST can receive voice-enabled commands makes the smart hub a lot more attractive and interesting.
+- Amazon Alexa – One of the most significant advantages of SmartThings is the integration with Amazon Alexa.
+The fact that ST can receive voice-enabled commands makes the smart hub a lot more attractive and exciting.

-- ZigBee and Z-Wave Support – If the devices you own aren’t listed on SmartThings’ supported device list, don’t worry, you can still connect them using ZigBee or Z-Wave.
+- ZigBee and Z-Wave Support – If you can’t find the devices you own on SmartThings’ supported device list, don’t worry, you can still connect them using ZigBee or Z-Wave.

 - Bluetooth – SmartThings will soon be able to connect with devices via Bluetooth.
-This will make the smart hub even more integration-friendly.
+It’ll make the smart hub even more integration-friendly.